carpentries-incubator/reproducible-publications-quarto/episodes/08-code-chunks.md

 {: .callout}

 > ## Time to Knit!
-> Let's make sure all our file paths are correct and our code runs without errors.
+> First, run the code to make sure that our file paths are correct and our code runs without errors.
+Good?
+Time to knit the document!
 {: .checklist}

 Now, we can have some more fun with global options:

-Before we lose track of where we were with editing up our second code chunk, let's finish it up by going back and adding a caption and name:

 ### Globally load data and packages